-According to Principle 8 of the Canadian Legislative Drafting Conventions, definitions should be set out in the first section of the Act, unless they apply only to a particular part of the Act, in which case they should be placed at the beginning of that part.
+According to Principle 18(2) of the Drafting Conventions, definitions should be placed at the beginning of the Act, unless they apply only to a particular part of the Act, in which case they should be placed at the beginning of that part.

-According to Principle 21 of the Canadian Legislative Drafting Conventions, a defined term should not give an artificial or unnatural sense to the term defined.
+According to Principle 18(5) of the Drafting Conventions, a defined term should not give a meaning to a term that is not normally associated with it.

-Principle 21 of the Canadian Legislative Drafting Conventions also provides that definitions should be used sparingly and only for the following purposes:
+Principle 18 of the Drafting Conventions also provides that definitions should be used sparingly and only for the following purposes:

-- a) to establish that a term is not being used in a usual meaning, or is being used in only one of several usual meanings; - b) to avoid excessive repetition; - c) to allow the use of an abbreviation; - d) to signal the use of an unusual or novel term.
+- a) to avoid doubts about the application of a term or to delimit its application; - b) to avoid excessive repetition; - c) to allow the use of an abbreviation; - d) to signal the use of an unusual or novel term.

-In addition to the Canadian Legislative Drafting Conventions, the following principles on definitions apply to uniform acts implementing international conventions:
+In addition to the Drafting Conventions, the following principles on definitions apply to uniform acts implementing international conventions: